James Bridge Copper Works: Copper works

-A copper works was established on the site, in western Walsall, Staffordshire, in 1917.
-The site was located adjacent to the Walsall Canal and utilised an old canal basin, formerly used by ironstone mines in the area, to unload coal that fuelled the works.
-The site was previously occupied by the James Bridge Colliery and James Bridge Brickworks.
-The colliery had closed in 1901 and the brickmakers around 1897.
-At the time the copper works opened the surrounding area was used for gravel and sand extraction.
+The site, located in western Walsall, Staffordshire, was formerly a colliery and ironstone mine.
+It operated under a number of owners between 1855 and 1910.
+A basin on the Walsall Canal adjacent to the ironstone works allowed for the export of ore.
+A brickworks also operated on the site until 1897 and gravel and sand extraction was also carried out in the area.

-The copper works helped meet the increased demand from the First World War.
+A copper works was established on the site in 1917 with the canal basin used to supply coal to the works.
+The copper works helped to meet the increased demand caused by the First World War.
 The works was purchased by the Wolverhampton Metal Company in 1920 and a new smelter erected.
-In 1931 the works, which by then employed 150 workers, were closed following complaints from Walsall Town Council.
-The council complained about the odour from the smelting of copper ore with high sulphur content and about soot from the works' 100 ft chimney falling onto the town.
+In 1931 the works, which by then employed 150 workers, closed following complaints from Walsall County Borough Council.
+The council complained about the odour caused by the smelting of copper ore with a high sulphur content and about soot from the works' 100 ft chimney falling onto the town.
 Taller chimneys were erected at the site and the works resumed production in 1932.

-The works were closed during the Second World War due to the impact of blackout regulations.
+The works closed during the Second World War due to the impact of blackout regulations.
 It reopened after the war to salvage copper from war surplus material and James Bridge Copper Works was floated as a public company in 1946.
 In the post-war years the works pioneered new smelting processes and became leaders in the reclamation of copper from waste material.
-They were able to recover copper from lower-grade material than any other plant in the country.
-The James Bridge works processed ash and residue from other foundries and old car parts brought to the site by road and rail to produce copper of up to 80% purity.
+The James Bridge site was able to recover copper from lower-grade material than any other plant in the country.
+Raw material, including ash residue from other foundries and old car parts, was brought to the site by road and rail to produce copper of up to 80% purity.
 This helped to ease a national shortage of copper and reduced the need for imports from abroad.
-The James Bridge works also recovered other metals from the raw material, steel was sold on while aluminium was sent to the Wolverhampton Metal Company for further processing.
-By 1964 the works had electrowinning facilities in addition to the smelters and manufactured anodes, cathodes and rough cake.
-Nickel(II) sulfate was produced as a by-product from the electrowinning process.
+The James Bridge works also recovered other metals from the raw material; steel was sold direct while aluminium was sent to the Wolverhampton Metal Company for further processing.
+By 1964 the works had electrowinning facilities in addition to the smelters and manufactured anodes, cathodes and rough filter cake.
+Nickel(II) sulphate was produced as a by-product from the electrowinning process.